 While it may be tempting to give your turtle a taste of your favorite dessert, just don’t do it.
-Turtles are like dogs in that chocolate can kill them graveyard dead (they’re unlike dogs in most other respects, though).
+The caffeine and theobromine in chocolate are considered toxic for most pets.

 3. Dairy Products

 Turtles lack the enzymes necessary to break down dairy products, so don’t dump a glass of milk in your turtle’s tank.
-This also means you shouldn’t share cheese, or anything with butter, yogurt, etc.
+This also means you shouldn’t share cheese or any other dairy products either.

 5. Bread and Pasta

-Bread and pasta have no nutritional value and turtles can’t properly digest them.
-While it’s unlikely to kill them, it’s bad for their health in the long run.
+Bread and pasta have no meaningful nutrition for turtles, and turtles can’t properly digest them.

 6. Processed Foods

 This category includes lunch meat, sausage, and anything else that isn’t natural and is made specifically for human consumption.
 They’re just too unhealthy for your turtle.